 At first, Aikido can seem to be a complex assortment of technical movements, however when practised as the founder originally intended the visual form contains many universal accepted truths, e.g. harmonious interaction, non-duality or ‘ AiKi ‘ – translated as a harmonious joining of energy.

 To truly gain insight into the art and Morihei Ueshiba legacy, invariably requires a commitment to collaborative, generous and meaningful practice; whereby the practiced ‘form’ emerges instinctively, spontaneously and is thereby ultimately fulfilling.

-In essence, Aikido is a means to study the “self” through the disciple of the Budō.
+In essence, Aikido is a means to study the “self” through the discipline of the Budō.
 In many ways similar to Yoga, Zazen (seated meditation) and other spiritual traditions.
-It is without question a lifetime pursuit for the dedicated student.
+It is without question a lifetime pursuit for a dedicated student.